• Skip to primary navigation

 Jump to Recipe·Print Recipe

-These dark chocolate peppermint cookies are soft and fudgy with a delicious minty flavor.
+These paleo chocolate peppermint cookies are soft and fudgy with a delicious minty flavor.
 They are gluten free, dairy free and paleo friendly (without the candy canes).
 Plus, the dough is no chill!

 healthy-chocolate-peppermint-cookies